 Both function overloading and templates are examples of polymorphism features of OOP.
 Function overloading is used when multiple functions do quite similar (not identical) operations, templates are used when multiple functions do identical operations.

 What happens when there is a static member in a template class/function?

 Each instance of a template contains its own static variable.
 See Templates and Static variables for more details.

 What is template specialization?

-Template specialization allows us to have different code for a particular data type.
+Template specialization allows us to have different codes for a particular data type.
 See Template Specialization for more details.

 We can pass non-type arguments to templates.
-Non-type parameters are mainly used for specifying max or min values or any other constant value for a particular instance of template.
-The important thing to note about non-type parameters is, they must be const.
-Compiler must know the value of non-type parameters at compile time.
-Because compiler needs to create functions/classes for a specified non-type value at compile time.
-In below program, if we replace 10000 or 25 with a variable, we get compiler error.
-Please see this.
+Non-type parameters are mainly used for specifying max or min values or any other constant value for a particular instance of a template.
+The important thing to note about non-type parameters is, that they must be const.
+The compiler must know the value of non-type parameters at compile time.
+Because the compiler needs to create functions/classes for a specified non-type value at compile time.
+In the below program, if we replace 10000 or 25 with a variable, we get a compiler error.
+Refer to the following link.